7 Actionable Steps to Reaching Financial Independence

 - A good mentor must be knowledgeable in the area you are interested in.
 In this case, a good mentor will be one who has adequate knowledge of financial success and has applied it effectively.

 - Secondly, a good mentor should be able and willing to communicate what he/she knows.
 This means that a good mentor should not be a hoarder of information or knowledge.
 He/she must be free and always willing to offer wisdom, advice, counsel concerning financial matters when called upon, and even in some cases without being asked.

 - A good mentor should also be approachable, available and able to listen.

-Financial success demands you get a mentor, but better still, a good mentor.
+Financial independence demands you get a mentor, but better still, a good mentor.

 Self-discipline is the ability to rein in one’s feelings and overcome weaknesses.
 It may be synonymous with self-control and mastery.
 It is the act of disciplining or power to restrain one’s feelings, desires, etc. especially with the intention of improving oneself.

-To attain financial success, a person must learn to control his feelings and desires.
+To reach financial independence, a person must learn to control his feelings and desires.